 I didn’t ask for it, but eventually the slice got transferred to me for safekeeping (nobody, including me, wanted to eat it – the crowd because it was a new spiritual icon, and me because somebody had THROWN TWO FILTHY PLAYING CARDS THROUGH IT).
 So I asked the waitress if she could wrap it up or something, she asked why, and I tried to explain.
 It came back in a Styrofoam clamshell.
 By then, the crowd had thinned somewhat and Ricky himself plopped down at the next table.
 I pointed at him and said, this is the guy who threw the cards.
 She, and Ricky himself, looked dumbfounded.
 I leaned over: “She thinks I’m crazy.”
 He may well have agreed.
 But he must have sussed it all out, because half an hour later, when I got up to leave and didn’t take the Styrofoam, he said, “Don’t forget that melon.”
 Busted by Ricky Jay!
 Earlier, Alan Edelstein plopped down at my table.
 We’d been running into each other all weekend after a serendipitous Saturday lunch.
 He’s a bright-faced, cheerful (Oscar-nominated!) guy who knows a lot about movies, and I’d like to spend some more time with him.
 As Alan was checking out the next morning, I passed by once again, and said, “See you at the Oscars!”
 He replied, “Naw, see you at Sundance!” which is much more likely.

 You may have perceived that I enjoyed myself, and I did.
 However, I have some beefs.
 Whoever devised the A/V for the weekend was so incompetent that they would have been fired from a Kiwanis Club luncheon in rural Iowa.
 Microphones screeched with feedback.
 (Poor Jules Fisher was particularly plagued.)
 Lighting was wrong or nonexistent.
 Simple calls for video playback were met with two-minute pauses.
 Nobody had bothered to calculate how many onstage chairs might be needed for the next event.
 Only when the 108 went up on Sunday night and Ricky was able to call out to somebody named “Coco” was there an instant response.
 Earlier Saturday, Ricky had just spent valuable oxygen instructing us never to perform unless the environment was correct, but that night he got so thrown by unending poor stagecraft (they moved his table offstage, then had to bring it onstage again and bend it at an angle) that he was unable to perform the simple “Fast and Loose” chain sleight.
-“Dreamcatcher Events,” I blame you.
+“Dreamcatcher Events,” I blame you, because it was you who actually accepted our money, so you should have swept up beforehand.
 The only other explanation – and this could be more deflating – involves Ricky and Michael and a laissez-faire attitude which belies their own careful instruction.
-See, we all thought they were bringing their A game.
+See, we all thought they’d be bringing their A game.